Visiting Fort James Island Gambia

 Kunta Kinte Island, The Gambia

-It was quite an adventure to get there because the water level was too high.
-The ferries didn’t go and we could only go to the other side on the big fishing boats.
-This is what we decided to do.
-I had a Gambian man with me who negotiated for me and served as a guide.
-Read why I liked this way of travelling better in The Gambia.
-After a short negotiation I was taken on the shoulders of a Gambian who brought me to the boat just off the coast.
-That was also an adventure in itself.
+It was quite an adventure getting there.
+The water level was too high and the water too rough, so the ferries weren’t running.
+We could only cross on the large fishing boats.
+So we decided to do that.
+I had a Gambian with me who negotiated for me and served as a guide.
+Read why I preferred this way of traveling in The Gambia.
+After a brief negotiation, I was lifted onto the shoulders of a Gambian who carried me to the boat that was just off the coast.
+That was already an adventure in itself.

 Het avontuur van met de veerboot van Banjul naar Barra